Detective Novice

 Detective Novice (未満警察 ミッドナイトランナー, Miman Keisatsu: Midnight Runner) is a Japanese action suspense drama starring Kento Nakajima and Sho Hirano.
-It was first scheduled to broadcast on April 11, 2020 on Nippon TV, but was postponed until June 27 of the same year due to the COVID-19 outbreak delaying the filming.
+It was first scheduled to broadcast on April 11, 2020 on Nippon Television, but was postponed until June 27 of the same year due to the COVID-19 outbreak delaying the filming.
 The drama is a remake of a 2017 South Korean film, Midnight Runners.

 Plot

 The story revolves on two best friends who are cadets at a police academy, the "nerd" Kai Honma (Nakajima) and the "jock" Jiro Ichinose (Hirano).
 They solve cases that appears while making use of the knowledge that they acquire while studying at the academy.